collapsed-stacks/startups/questions/1621/why-do-reddit-craigslist-etc-not-develop-their-own-mobile-app.md

 - tagged: `tech-company`, `mobile-apps`
 - score: 2

-<p>All the apps in the store are made by third party people.
-Why don't they make their own apps? </p>
+All the apps in the store are made by third party people.
+Why don't they make their own apps?

-<p>There are lots of other companies like these which don't have an app of their own.</p>
+There are lots of other companies like these which don't have an app of their own.

 ## Answer 1624